Short answer: define the role before looking for a person

 Work permits and legal employment

 If a domestic worker is not already legally able to work for you in Cayman, employment may require the correct immigration process through WORC.
 New residents should verify status, understand employer obligations, and avoid informal arrangements that create legal, financial, or safeguarding risk.
+Current 2026 government material also treats domestic helpers differently from many ordinary roles in some work-permit contexts, so do not rely on general employer-permit summaries without checking the domestic-worker details.

 - Confirm whether the person is Caymanian, permanent resident with rights to work, already permitted for the relevant employer, or needs a new permit.